 She is not the girl who scratched and clawed her way to the top.
-She is the girl who learned how to float to prevent from sinking when life tried to weigh her down.
-Who walked on pebbles and used them as her stepping-stones to get to higher ground.
+She is the girl who learned how to float to prevent her from sinking when life tried to weigh her down.
+Who walked on pebbles and used them as her stepping stones to get to higher ground.
 Who learned that childlike faith in the God above would blossom into something much greater than herself.
-She may have had father figures who were missing in action, but she became comforted with a Heavenly Father who never left her side.
+She may have had father figures who were missing in action, but she became comforted by a Heavenly Father who never left her side.

 © M.A.
 Pérez 2014, All Rights Reserved

 “The past does not have to be your prison.
 You have a voice in your destiny.
 You have a say in your life.
 You have a choice in the path you take.”
 Max Lucado

 Thanks, Tina …!
 You would laugh if you knew where this topic came to me 😉

 Yes, she is!

 You just told my story!
 Thank you for sharing.